Q: I don’t see a specific size on your website. Can I custom order exactly what I want?

 Q13.
 What are the Li-Po batteries’ maximum charging and discharging temperatures, and why?

 In general, we follow these temperatures for RC Li-Po batteries:

 Discharging: -20℃～60℃.
 If the temperature was too high, it would result in swelling; if the temperature was too low, it would be hard to release the capacity.

-Please follow the same method as sated in Q8.
+Please follow the same method as stated in Q8.
 The waste batteries are better to be handled by professional recycling factories.
-If not, please dispose them into salty water, so that the cells can be oxidized slowly.
+If not, please dispose of them into salty water, so that the cells can be oxidized slowly.

 Q15: What is PCM, and what main functions does it include?

 To ensure peak batteries’ performance and their maximum cycle life, some polymer rechargeable batteries are required to be assembled in battery packs with a built-in protection circuit module (PCM).
 In such packs, thermistors for detecting status of battery temperature, thermostats, and temperature fuses are recommended to be provided as standard.

 The PCM usually includes these functions: Overcharge Protection, Over-discharge Protection, and Over-current Protection.

 Q16: What functions and performance are required for Li-Po battery chargers?